nikitakanchi/ACM-/README.md

 Boostrap tutorials, GitHub public repositiries

 NOTE:
-Parts of the code I have directly incorporated with minimal understanding from various sources on google, Bootstrap and GitHub.
+Parts of the code I have incorporated with vague understanding from sources on google, Bootstrap and GitHub.